3 Questions Marketers Should Ask Before Adjusting Their Campaigns for the COVID-19 Crisis

 Vacations and car purchases are undoubtedly delayed, but planning and research still continue.
-The average consumer journey for a purchaser of a new car is about 3 months, so while sales activation efforts to get someone into a dealership this weekend won’t work--continuing to build brand and top of mind awareness remain essential.
+The average consumer journey for a purchaser of a new car is about 3 months, so while sales activation efforts to get someone into a dealership this weekend won’t work–continuing to build brand and top of mind awareness remain essential.

-)?
 This may require a shift in where you are running your media (saving and planning become more important) as well as a shift to more brand-based vs. very bottom of the funnel targeting.
 It will certainly require a change in focus, you will want to understand the effectiveness and efficiency of each asset and make sure that any non-performant media or creative assets are quickly addressed.

 Question 2: Is there a competitive risk to going dark?

 Share of voice translates to share of mind and share of mind translates to share of market.
 2018 research by the ARF found that businesses that continue to advertise in a period where some may go dark maintain “a lasting advantage over their competitors who decrease their ad spending during the same period.”
 Similarly, they found that “regaining market share and brand equity following “going dark” can be difficult and costly.

 Question 3: With the assets that you have on hand can you adjust your message for the moment?

 There is an immediate tendency to think that to convey empathy and relevance in the moment a brand has to go Super Bowl-spot big.
 Brands that can do something in the moment should and must do something and sharing the thing that they are doing, through paid and organic media, makes sense.

 But simple messages can also be extremely powerful.
-Think of the Nike ad that just ran on social--a simple white background and the message (all text): “If you ever dreamed of playing for millions around the world, now is your chance.
+Think of the Nike ad that just ran on social–a simple white background and the message (all text): “If you ever dreamed of playing for millions around the world, now is your chance.
 Play inside, play for the world.”